Weak integrability breaking perturbations of integrable models: Conclusions

-In the case of truncation to linear order, i.e., achieving commutation up to corrections $O(\lambda^2)$, this approach produces a linear space of weak integrability breaking perturbations~(``diffusive subspace''~\cite{Durnin2021}, as opposed to generic ``thermalizing'' perturbations).
-While this subspace is of course measure zero in the full space of possible perturbations, it may nevertheless play an important role in realistic physics applications.
-For example, for the spin-1/2 Heisenberg chain, it turns out that all SU(2)-spin symmetric perturbations that are translationally invariant and have range up to 3 (i.e., involving up to three consecutive spins) are in fact weak integrability breaking perturbations.
-For the spinless fermion chain, in the four-dimensional space of inversion and time-reversal symmetric four-fermion interactions up to range 3, three directions are in fact weak integrability breaking perturbations.
-Clearly, when we study effects of a given perturbation, we would want to understand/remove appropriate ``components'' onto the weak integrability breaking ones, since only the remaining part represents generic integrability breaking perturbation that dominates the thermalization rate of the system, while in some situations such a removal may not be possible, e.g., under sufficiently restrictive range and symmetry conditions.
-This shows importance of such systematic constructions of weak integrability breaking perturbations, and we hope that our work will stimulate further such studies.
+As another example in the same spirit, for the spinless fermion chain, in the four-dimensional space of inversion and time-reversal symmetric four-fermion interactions up to range 3, three directions are in fact weak integrability breaking perturbations.
+In general, when we study effects of a given perturbation, we would want to understand/remove appropriate ``components'' onto the weak integrability breaking ones, since only the remaining part represents generic integrability breaking perturbation that dominates the thermalization rate of the system.
+Furthermore, in some situations such a removal may not be possible, e.g., under sufficiently restrictive range and symmetry conditions, and it is important to understand the thermalization rates in such cases as well.
+This shows importance of systematic constructions of weak integrability breaking perturbations, and we hope that our work will stimulate further such studies.